 A businessman with very little free time can afford to install various training equipment at home.
 But what about beginners?
 How can they monitor their moves and see mistakes?

-- Equip your area – a heavy bag could come in handy for the beginning.
-As time goes by, you can invest in grappling or wrestling dummies, speed bags, free-standing bag models, or other pieces of training equipment that will put your skills to the next level.
+As time goes by, you can invest in grappling or wrestling dummies, speed bags, free-standing bag models, or other BJJ training equipment that will put your skills to the next level.

 What Are the Easiest Martial Arts to Learn at Home?

 Striking is easier to learn than grappling because you need a partner to train.
-Dummy is helpful, but you can’t change a living person.
+A dummy is helpful, but you can’t change a living person.
 Below is the list of the most accessible martial arts to learn at home.

 Boxing is one of the most brutal martial arts to master, but it demands very little space so that you can try it out at your home without stress.